peter-evolent/serverless/README.md

 - NotFound(404)
 - UnprocessableEntity(422)

-Any other exceptions raised from the handler will be mapped to ServerlessError error.
+Any other exceptions raised from the handler will be mapped to ServerlessError.

 ## Installation